Now Reading:

 You’re not getting:

-• or images scraped from someone else’s finished work.
+• images scraped from someone else's finished work.

 These are images I’ve created, evaluated, and stand behind.